mattbdean/JRAW/ENDPOINTS.md

 privatemessages
 ---------------

-54.55% completion (6 complete, 5 incomplete)
+66.67% completion (6 implemented, 4 planned, and 1 not planned)

 | Method | Endpoint                                                                                                 | Implementation                                                                                                                                      |
 |:------:| -------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------- |